image-js/image-js-docs/docs/API reference/Filters/grayscale.md

 <summary>
 <b>Implementation</b>
 </summary>

-Here's how a grayscale filter works:
+Here's how grayscale filter is implemented in ImageJS:

 _Color Channel Separation_: If the image is in color (composed of red, green, and blue channels), the grayscale filter typically processes each color channel separately.
 This is done to ensure that the brightness values are determined from the original color intensities.